Benevolence (tax): Stuart revival: 1614–33

 After this, no further benevolences were collected, though they were proposed two more times near the end of James' reign, in 1622 and 1625.
 In 1633, Charles I allowed diplomat Francis Nethersole to collect a benevolence on behalf of the recently widowed wife of Frederick V, Elizabeth Stuart, but an ensuing dispute between Nethersole and one of the king's in-laws caused the plans to be abandoned.

+Although they were not classed as benevolances, the payments known as coat and conduct money paying for the equipping and travel of troops was a forced loan in that the money had to be lent to the government and was often treated as a tax.
+These were levied both in the first half of the Anglo-Spanish War (1625–1630) and with less success in the Bishops' Wars in 1639 and 1640.